Right Arrow

 • Painted lines and signage for pedestrian and vehicle pathways.

-AI video analytics flag “forklift near-miss” events and detect when forklifts or other vehicles enter no-go zones.
-Real-time alerts help supervisors intervene before a close call becomes an injury—and historic footage makes root cause analysis faster and more objective.
+Video AI analytics detect when forklifts or other vehicles enter no-go zones, flagging potentially unsafe interactions.
+Real-time alerts allow supervisors to intervene so they can manage unsafe behavior—and historic footage makes root cause analysis faster and more objective.

 2. Obstructed Visibility and Poor Lighting